pantheon-systems/documentation/source/docs/articles/sites/team-management.md

 **Note**: All users can be removed except the site owner.

-Remove a user by clicking **Team**, and then click the X next to the user you want to delete.
+In the Team modal, click the X next to the user you want to delete.

 When you delete a user from a site, they lose the ability to perform any operations on that site.